3D render of a Ranch house designed by Cedreo

 Overview: Planner 5D promises to make home design easy with a three-step process: Design the floor plan and layout, add and customize furnishings, then generate and share realistic visualizations.

-A few users noted that they did find this software useful for quickly putting together an idea to show a client.
+Some professional users do still find this to be an excellent tool for quickly putting together an idea to show a client.

 Key Features: